sixolet/about/resume.md

 ------------

 - [Naomi Seyfer, Richard Tibbetts, and Nathaniel Mishkin.
 2011.
-Capture fields: modularity in a stream-relational event processing languauge.
+Capture fields: modularity in a stream-relational event processing language.
 In Proceedings of the 5th ACM international conference on Distributed event-based system (DEBS '11).
 ACM, New York, NY, USA,
   15-22.
 DOI=10.1145/2002259.2002263](http://doi.acm.org/10.1145/2002259.2002263).